Anvay Naik case: Kin accuse Fadnavis govt of suppressing probe | Law-Order

 However, the apex court has already given its verdict in Anvay Naik suicide case and cleared the previous BJP-led government from charges of suppressing the investigation.''
 Akshata Naik further said that the family moved from pillar to post to seek justice, but they are yet to get it.

-''We are again requesting everyone to give us justice in the case...One person gets justice within two days.
-People are transferred only on the basis of suspicion.
+''We are again requesting everyone to give us justice in the case...One person gets justice within two days and people are transferred only on the basis of suspicion.
 But in our case, there was a suicide note, an FIR was registered under IPC section 306 (abetment of suicide) and there were names of three accused...When we will get justice?'' she asked.

 ''Is it that only if you are the richest person of Asia, you will get justice?'' she asked.